Majesty: Ancient China

 In History of China after Han dynasty, the honorific (陛下), referring to the Emperor of China (皇帝), was used.

 Saudi Arabia

 In 1986, King Fahd abolished the use of Majesty (صَاحِب الْجَلَالَة) in reference style in favour of Custodian of the Two Holy Mosques, a style adopted by historical Islamic rulers.
 However, the King of Saudi Arabia by custom continues to be referred to as Your Majesty in conversation.

 Malaysia

 In Malaysia, the Malay style for the Yang di-Pertuan Agong and the Raja Permaisuri Agong is Kebawah Duli Yang Maha Mulia Seri Paduka Baginda or simply Seri Paduka Baginda.
 The Sultan of Johor and the Permaisuri of Johor use the Malay style Duli Yang Maha Mulia (DYMM) which is equivalent to His/Her Majesty since 2017.
-Prior to that, they were addressed as His/Her Royal Highness in English, similar with the other eight royal state Malay rulers in Malaysia.
+Prior to that, they were addressed as His/Her Royal Highness in English, similar to the other eight royal state Malay rulers in Malaysia.